scottmcdowell/scottmcdowell.github.io/_posts/2015-06-03-tim-cook-privacy.md

 >I’m honestly surprised that it took this long for Apple to begin leveraging this particular ‘fine print’ point of how it does business.

 I agree, but I think it's more than that.
-One of the most admirable things about Tim Cook's Apple is its transparency and hard line on certain issues: workplace equality, environmental issues, accessibility, and privacy.
-While these trait are certainly marketable (in my mind, at least), I don't think Cook places a premium on them for leverage, or marketability, and certainly not ROI.
-Tim Cook pursues them because he thinks it's the right thing to do.
+One of the most admirable things about Tim Cook's Apple is its transparency and hard line on certain issues – notably: workplace equality, environmental issues, accessibility, and privacy.
+While these trait are certainly marketable (in my mind), I don't think Cook places a premium on them for leverage or marketability, and [certainly not ROI](http://www.macobserver.com/tmo/article/tim-cook-soundly-rejects-politics-of-the-ncppr-suggests-group-sell-apples-s).
+Tim Cook pursues them because it's the right thing to do.

-In [his own words](http://www.macobserver.com/tmo/article/tim-cook-soundly-rejects-politics-of-the-ncppr-suggests-group-sell-apples-s), "If you want me to do things only for ROI reasons, you should get out of this stock."